 NWRC Research Areas: Aquaculture

-Our scientists are defining economic impacts and developing strategies for reducing avian predation in aquaculture.
+National Wildlife Research Center (NWRC) scientists are defining economic impacts and developing strategies for reducing avian predation in aquaculture.

-Because of the extensive losses suffered by aquaculture producers, the National Wildlife Research Center established a field station in Starkville, Mississippi, in 1988 to research not only the economic impacts but the hows and whys of bird predation and how to minimize or prevent it.
+Because of the extensive losses suffered by aquaculture producers, NWRC established a field station in Starkville, MS, in 1988 to research not only the economic impacts but details around bird predation and how to minimize or prevent it.
 NWRC scientists with the aquaculture research project study captive and free-ranging birds to better understand what conditions or behaviors influence predation rates.
 For example, scientists are looking at bird foraging patterns, bird population distributions, preferred prey size, and a host of other factors that may influence how much product is lost to bird predators.
-Additional studies are looking at the role that birds play in transmission of catfish diseases and parasites.
-Ultimately, all of these studies should provide data that will promote innovative approaches to reducing bird predation impacts on aquaculture.
+Additional studies are looking at the role birds play in transmission of catfish diseases and parasites.
+Ultimately, these studies will provide data that will promote innovative approaches to reducing bird predation impacts on aquaculture.

 Project Goals and Objectives

-Goal: Develop an understanding of the economic impacts of damage inflicted on aquaculture production systems by cormorants, pelicans, wading birds, and waterfowl and develop tools and techniques for reducing that damage.
+Goal: Develop an understanding of the economic impacts of damage inflicted on aquaculture production systems by cormorants, pelicans, wading birds, and waterfowl and develop tools and techniques for reducing that damage

 Objectives: